PierreSenellart/provsql/doc/source/user/casestudy2.rst

 .. note::

-   With ProvSQL, ``HAVING`` does not silently drop groups that fail the threshold.
-Instead, those groups keep a provenance token that evaluates to the semiring zero ``𝟘`` in any semiring evaluation, so they remain in the output but are correctly handled by any subsequent semiring evaluation or probability computation.
+   With ProvSQL, ``HAVING`` does not filter on the data at hand: whether a group passes the threshold depends on which of its rows are present, and that is what the group's provenance token records.
+A group that fails the threshold may therefore still appear in the output, with a provenance that evaluates to the semiring zero ``𝟘`` wherever the threshold fails.
+A group that can pass in no world at all -- here, a finding backed by a single study, which will never have two -- may either be left out of the output or appear in it with a provenance evaluating to ``𝟘``.
+The two are equivalent: a row whose provenance is ``𝟘`` is the same as an absent row.

 Step 11: Inspect Replication with :sqlfunc:`sr_counting`
 ---------------------------------------------------------